insin/sacrum/NOTES.rst

 - Define events as paths to event handling functions rather than functions themselves.
-- DOMBuilder HTML mode event handling helpers will automatically craete IDs on any elements which have event attribtues defined.
+- DOMBuilder HTML mode event handling helpers will automatically create IDs on any elements which have event attribtues defined.
 - Given the same code will be available in the browser, should be possible to hook the appropriate handlers up based on a combination of the above, plus any